 Trends swiftly come and go, but you can use them to gain new followers if you learn to catch the right wave.
 The trend could be a popular challenge that customers and businesses in your field are participating in or a particular topic that’s widely discussed.
 Google Trends is a free tool you can use to find trending topics across different regions and years.

 Boost Your LinkedIn Profile

 LinkedIn is the world’s most influential professional platform that gives businesses various opportunities to build and extend their following.
-You can repurpose your website content as LinkedIn posts to reach a new audience and lead them back to your site.
+As a part of your LinkedIn lead generation campaign, you can repurpose your website content as LinkedIn posts to reach a new audience and lead them back to your site.
 Use LinkedIn video to diversify your content and get prioritized by the algorithm.

 Try YouTube Marketing

 YouTube is another powerful driver of website traffic that not many companies utilize.
 Essentially, there are three main ways of doing YouTube marketing: creating your own content, promoting your brand through partnerships and ads, and doing both simultaneously.

 For those who have the budget, collaborating with YouTubers and placing ads on the platform is a great strategy to tap into new markets.
 But if you’re looking for a more hands-on approach, creating and growing your own YouTube channel is the way to go.